-This episode has one quality metric that is tied to gain sharing and five informational (i.e., not tied to gain sharing) quality metrics.
-The quality metrics listed below follow the logic described in section 4.8, except for Quality Metric 5.
+This episode has two quality metrics that are tied to gain sharing and six informational (i.e., not tied to gain sharing) quality metrics.
+The quality metrics listed below follow the logic described in section 4.8, except for Quality Metric 1, Quality Metric 2, Quality Metric 7, and Quality Metric 8.